tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_1.md

 At precisely 7:30 AM that morning, the world shifted.

+The ground had become the sky, and the sky had become the ground.

 The snow globe flipped, so to speak.

 \- - - - -